You are on: darsys.com

 planet but is not on Book Row any longer, having relocated to near Holborn tube

-on Shaftesbury Street.)
+on Shaftesbury Avenue.)

 - Walk up Oxford Street to pass all the main shops and many